aang81a/my-it-support-portfolio/PROJECTS/07-home-lab-documentation/hardware-cases/computer-3-ram-upgrade/01-analysis.md

 Reason:

+- The new 8GB module matched the required SO-DIMM form factor
+- The new 8GB module matched the existing 8GB capacity
-- Enables full dual-channel performance
+- The 8GB + 8GB configuration enabled full dual-channel performance
-- Uses matching RAM capacity
+- This enabled a balanced 8GB + 8GB configuration
-- Provides more stable and efficient system behaviour
+- Matching RAM capacity provided a more stable and efficient memory configuration
+- This was the safer and more suitable upgrade option than using the available 4GB module with a different-looking form factor
-- Better long-term upgrade strategy
+- The 16GB configuration was the better long-term upgrade strategy

 ## Final Installation